Hawks vs Suns Prediction — AI Finds CAN'T MISS NBA Lines & Props (Nov 16)

 Remi Robot Icon

-Remi, our AI sports genius, has been pouring over tons of data from every angle between the Hawks and Suns and using recursive machine learning and impressive AI to examine the data to a single cover probability.
+Remi, our AI sports genius, has been pouring over tons of data from every past game between the Hawks and Suns and using recursive machine learning and cutting-edge AI to examine the data to a single cover probability.

-Interestingly enough, the data has been most fixated on the linear correlation of weight human bettors tend to put on player performance factors between a Hawks team going up against a possibly rested Suns team.
-Trends look to say the true game analytics appear to reflect a slight lean against one Vegas line in particular.
+Interestingly enough, the data has been most keyed in on the linear correlation of weight knucklehead sportsbettors tend to put on player performance factors between a Hawks team going up against a possibly deflated Suns team.
+In reality, the true game analytics might reflect a slight lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our NBA AI picks for FREE now.